Preaching to the choir

 "He said he felt like the minister who was preaching to the choir.
 That is, to the people who always come to church, but not the ones who need it most."

 The phrase may not be old but it does express the same idea as an earlier phrase - 'preaching to the converted', and is almost certainly a follow-on from that.
-This dates back around a century further and is first cited in the works of John Stuart Mill.
-He used the phrase in, An Examination of Sir W. Hamilton's Philosophy, 1867:
+This dates back around a century further and is first cited in a letter to The Times in November 1857:

 The idea has also been expressed in another phrase that refers to an unnecessary act, that is, 'kicking at an open door'.